wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 ## Traffic flow

-Traffic flow with Wallarm Sidecar proxy:
+Traffic flow with Wallarm Sidecar:

-![Traffic flow with Wallarm Sidecar proxy][traffic-flow-with-wallarm-sidecar-img]
+![Traffic flow with Wallarm Sidecar][traffic-flow-with-wallarm-sidecar-img]

 ## Solution architecture

-The Wallarm Sidecar proxy solution is arranged by the following Deployment objects:
+The Wallarm Sidecar solution is arranged by the following Deployment objects:

-* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) that injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+* **Sidecar controller** (`wallarm-sidecar-controller`) is the [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) that injects Wallarm sidecar resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.

     Once a new pod with the `wallarm-sidecar: enabled` label in Kubernetes starts, the controller automatically injects the additional container filtering incoming traffic into the pod.
-* **Postanalytics module** (`wallarm-sidecar-postanalytics`) is the local data analytics backend for the Wallarm sidecar proxy solution.
+* **Postanalytics module** (`wallarm-sidecar-postanalytics`) is the local data analytics backend for the Wallarm sidecar solution.
 The module uses the in-memory storage Tarantool and the set of some helper containers (like the collectd, attack export services).

 ![Wallarm deployment objects][sidecar-deployment-objects-img]

-The Wallarm Sidecar proxy has 2 standard stages in its lifecycle:
+The Wallarm Sidecar has 2 standard stages in its lifecycle:

-1. At the **initial** stage, the controller injects Wallarm sidecar proxy resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
+1. At the **initial** stage, the controller injects Wallarm sidecar resources into the Pod configuring it based on the Helm chart values and pod annotations and connecting the node components to the Wallarm Cloud.
 1. At the **runtime** stage, the solution analyzes and proxies/forwards requests involving the postanalytics module.

 ## Requirements